 This page is applicable to all the following unit types: Edge 520, Edge 520 Plus, Edge 530, Edge 800, Edge 810, Edge 820, Edge 830, Edge 1000, Edge 1030, Edge Explore, Edge Touring, as well as Fenix 5X (but not Fenix 5/5S), and Fenix 5 Plus (including Fenix 5s Plus and Fenix 5x Plus).

 Despite how long all these screenshotted steps may look, the whole process is actually really quick and super easy.
 It’s just that I was probably overly thorough in the screenshots.

 Active time: 5-8 minutes ’Baking’ Time: A number of hours Device: Garmin Edge 520, 705, 800, 810, 1000 Storage: A $12 Micro-SD card to put the maps on (omit for Edge 520)

 The step-by-step pieces only take a few minutes.
 There’s a tiny bit of work to get the maps requested, which then puts you into a queue where your map request is processed and ultimately a link e-mailed to you a few hours later.
 Thus the ‘baking’ time.
 Then there’s a few more minutes to copy the maps to your expansion card.
 Of course, there’s no reason you need to sit there and watch paint dry.
 Just like you wouldn’t sit and watch dough rise.

-You can get any side of Micro-SD card.
-I’ve tested all three Edge units using a variety of cards from 4GB to high capacity 32GB cards.
+You can get any size of Micro-SD card.
+I’ve tested all three Edge units using a variety of cards from 4GB to a highest capacity 32GB cards.
 I had no issues there with the latest firmware on any of them.
 Most of the maps you’ll create are less than 1GB in size, so a 16GB card is more than sufficient.

 Part I: Downloading the maps